paulrougieux/eu_cbm_hat/README.md

     python -m pip install --upgrade eu_cbm_hat
     python -m pip install --upgrade https://github.com/cat-cfs/libcbm_py/archive/refs/heads/1.x.tar.gz

-In case you need to install the latest development version, use the --upgrade parameter and install from the main branch of the gitlab repository:
+In case you need to install the latest development version, use the `--upgrade` parameter and install from the main branch of the gitlab repository.
+That the `--no-dependencies` argument avoids reinstalling all dependencies as well:

-    python -m pip install --upgrade --force-reinstall https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat/-/archive/main/eu_cbm_hat-main.tar.gz
+    python -m pip install --upgrade --force-reinstall --no-dependencies https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat/-/archive/main/eu_cbm_hat-main.tar.gz

 By default, the data is located in your home folder.
 You can display the default location where the data should be with these commands in python: